PianoPalf/group-project-3/ReadME.md

 ​
 This section of the dashboard offers users an advanced analytical tool for in-depth exploration of data breaches within specific industry sectors.<br>
 ​
-Key Features:<br>
+Key Features:<br><br>
 ​
-1.Bubble Chart Visualization:<br>
+1. Bubble Chart Visualization:<br>
 ​
 The centerpiece of this section is an advanced bubble chart.
 This visually appealing chart offers a sophisticated representation of data breach incidents within the selected industry sector.<br>
 ​
-2.Bubble Attributes:<br>
+2. Bubble Attributes:<br>
 ​
 Each bubble within the chart encapsulates a wealth of information:<br>
-1.Data Sensitivity: Bubble color is indicative of data sensitivity, allowing users to distinguish between breaches involving highly sensitive data and those of a less sensitive nature.<br>
+1. Data Sensitivity: Bubble color is indicative of data sensitivity, allowing users to distinguish between breaches involving highly sensitive data and those of a less sensitive nature.<br>
 ​
-2.Year of Breach: The x-axis position of each bubble corresponds to the year in which the breach occurred, facilitating the examination of trends over time.<br>
+2. Year of Breach: The x-axis position of each bubble corresponds to the year in which the breach occurred, facilitating the examination of trends over time.<br>
 ​
-3.Records Lost: The size of each bubble is directly proportional to the number of records lost during the respective data breach.
+3. Records Lost: The size of each bubble is directly proportional to the number of records lost during the respective data breach.
 Larger bubbles represent incidents involving a significant quantity of lost records.<br>

 ***